mldbai/mldb/container_files/public_html/doc/builtin/datasets/UnionDataset.md

 # Union Dataset

-The union dataset allows for rows from multiple datasets to be concatenated into a single dataset.
+The union dataset allows for rows from multiple datasets to be appended into a single dataset.
 Columns that match up between the datasets will be combined together.
 Row names are altered to reflect the dataset they came from and avoid having them merged together.